rothsandro/eleventy-notes/Templating/Queries.md

           - ["tags", "isEmpty"]
 ```

-The example above filters all notes that have the tag `book` OR that have the title `Book:` AND no tags.
+This filters all notes that have the tag `book` OR that have the title starting with `Book:` AND no tags.

-### Sorting
+## Sorting

 The `sort` property allows you to sort the data collection.
-The `sort` property is an array of sort rows.
-Each sort row is an array with two elements: the property to sort on and the sort direction.
+Each sort row is an array with two elements: the property and the direction.

 ```yml
 myQuery: